-The spouses of authorised foreign workers are not allowed to work in China.
-The spouse of an authorised foreign worker may only work in China if he or she obtains independent employment and after his or her prospective employer obtains an employment authorisation certificate from the governmental authorities for him or her, and then obtains a work permit from the relevant governmental entities.
+Spouses of authorised foreign workers are not allowed to work in China.
+Spouses of authorised foreign workers may only work in China if they obtain independent employment.
+After their prospective employer obtains an employment authorisation certificate from the relevant governmental authorities and subsequently obtains a work permit from the relevant governmental entities, spouses of authorised foreign workers are allowed to work.